karapetyanna/PythonTutorial/01-FirstSteps/Preparation.md

 Python 3.7.1
 ```

+You may have a different number, but be sure that the first one is a 3.

 ## Get a (good) text editor

-For writing code, good options are [Notepad++](https://notepad-plus-plus.org/download/v7.6.2.html), [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/).
-There are many, many other good options, including Python specific editors like [PyCharm](https://www.jetbrains.com/pycharm/), and the classics, like vi(m) or emacs.
+For writing code, syntax highlighting is really handy.
+There are plenty of different pieces of software that will do this.
+Good options are [Notepad++](https://notepad-plus-plus.org/download/v7.6.2.html), [Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/) or [VSCode](https://code.visualstudio.com/).
+There are many, many other good options, including Python specific IDE's like [PyCharm](https://www.jetbrains.com/pycharm/), and the classics, like vi(m) or emacs.

-I recommend VSCode, and is what I use for presenting and preparing this talk.
+I recommend [VSCode](https://code.visualstudio.com/), and is what I use for presenting and preparing this talk.

 If you are using VSCode, you need to install the Python extension to get code highlighting.